kaizipaul/blog-app/README.md

 - **How to use this project?**

-  - check the [Getting Started](#getting-started) section to have a complete guid on how to setup and run teh project.
+  - check the [Getting Started](#getting-started) section to have a complete guid on how to setup and run the project.

 <p align="right"><a href="#readme-top">back to top</a></p>